HavardNJ/boardcad-le/user_guide.md

 - Let you set the color of the board model and the different design aids.

+### Input values
+Inputs that take measurements can take the various formats regardless of the selected unit f.ex imperial (ex.
+6'10" or 3 1/4"), meters (ex.
+0.5m), centimeters (ex.
+50.5cm), or millimeters (ex.
+2200mm).
+If no unit is specified, the current unit will be used.
+For imperial the input value will be inches.

+### Other useful features
+* There is a sliding info bar for measurements at any given point along the length of the board.
+In it, you can also show over curve measurements which makes it possible to get accurate measurements at any given point over the bottom curve.
+Very useful to get measurements as exactly as possible as it's hard to measure on the actual blank unless you measure over the bottom curve.
+On the other hand, if you look at these measurement with regards to the x position the difference is not that big.
+* You can view the curvature of the board to ensure that the curve is smooth.
+In particular around a control point the curvature graph may be discontinous.
+This may be visible in a cut board or a template.
+The curvature graph can also be used to analyze the curves beyond what is otherwise possible visually.
+Note that the sliding info for bottom shows the radius of the curvature at any point which is also useful for analyzing the curvature of the rocker.
+Curvature can be compared between boards by loading a ghost board, when G is pressed the curvature of both the current board and the ghost board are shown (if 'show curvature' is selected).
+* If you have zoomed in close and want to see how your changes affect the greater picture, you can click the spot check button or space bar to view the entire board, when you let go it returns to the previous zoom.

+## SETTING

+### Preferences
+BoardCAD is intended to be used by anyone who is interested in designing surfboards.
+Different users have different needs and preferences.
+BoardCAD is configurable, you can adjust colors, line thickness, look and feel and turn features on and off.
+BoardCAD also support different languages.

 ### Choosing Bezier interpolation
 It is possible to configure how the cross sections are interpolated in the Bezier model.
 This affects the form of